simpleviewinc/appetite/readme.md

 // searches for all builds matching the parameters const builds = await search({
   note: <note field of an existing app build to search by>,
-  metadata: <note fields of an existing app build to search by>,
+  meta: <note fields of an existing app build to search by>,
   platform: <ios or android>,
   token: <your appetize api token>
 })